DanielPNewman/DanielPNewman.github.io/index.md

 **To help with my mission/s I will aim to do the following:**

-1. Always keep learning, growing and refining.
+1. Always keep learning, growing and refining my mind.
 2. Always either maintain or improve health/fitness.
 3. Work to solve impactful problems.
 4. Save diligently, invest wisely, and be generous with the results of that.